Founded in 1947

 Frank Lloyd Wright

 The grand opening of the Flying L Guest Ranch was a spectacular event.
-Using his powerful connections, Colonel Lapham organized to host a ‘Ranch & Aviation’ themed fashion show.
+Using his powerful connections, Colonel Lapham hosted a ‘Ranch & Aviation’ themed fashion show.
 Industry-leading fashion designers such as Stanley Marcus, the co-founder of Neiman Marcus, designed stylish aeronautic and cowboy-oriented apparel exclusively for the event.
 Journalists and photographers from LIFE magazine attended and later published an article pertaining to the success of the show.
 Experience a first-hand glimpse of the event in the photos below.

-The Ranch’s guests have included John Wayne, Slim Pickens, Willie Nelson, Tex Ritter, Jim Reeves, Ray Price, Buck Owens, Chill Wills, and Robert Fuller.
+The Ranch’s guests have included John Wayne, Slim Pickens, Willie Nelson, Tex Ritter, Jim Reeves, Ray Price, Buck Owens, Chill Wills, Jack Kramer, and Robert Fuller.
 The television show The Cisco Kid even filmed an episode at the Ranch.

-In 2013, Flying l Guest Ranch was purchased by long-time employees.
+In 2013, Flying L Guest Ranch was purchased by long-time employees.
 The current owners have placed new emphasis on uncovering and appreciating the rich history of the Ranch.
 Restoration of the Pilots’ Lounge and T-Hangars have already begun.
 You can become a part of the Ranch’s rich aeronautical history by becoming a member of our Pilot’s club.

 Remembering Colonel Jack Lapham